| |

 -

-employees to offer terminated or retired employees the
+terminated or retired employees the opportunity to

-opportunity to continue their health insurance coverage
+continue their health insurance coverage for 18 months

-the case of divorce or death of the employee. top
+divorce or death of the employee. top

 -